 You only invoice annually

 For sure, invoicing your customers annually reduces your administrative effort and costs.
 It also gives you the money upfront.
-The problem with only invoicing annually, though, is that it limits your customers’ options and makes you appear inflexible.
+However, invoicing only once a year limits your consumers’ options and makes you appear inflexible

-Especially in times of uncertainty, companies don’t want to have to commit to a subscription for a full year.
-Month to month is much more preferable.
+Companies, especially in uncertain times, do not want to commit to a year-long subscription.
+Month-to-month is much more preferable.
 And just like you prefer the cash upfront that comes from an annual subscription, your customers prefer to keep their money so they have better cash flow.

 If your MSP billing and invoicing software are manual, processing monthly invoices is a ton of work.